-What are Payroll Costs?
+What is Payroll?
 Your Guide to Wages, Taxes, and Benefits

 Payroll business owner

-It’s important that you consult with a good third-party payroll service or an experienced accountant to set up and manage your payroll, while also staying updated on this aspect of your business yourself.
-Knowing how much your payroll truly costs can help you better price your products and services and better estimate how much revenue you need to generate to cover your operating costs.
+Be sure to consult with a good third-party payroll service or an experienced accountant to set up and manage your payroll, while also staying updated on this aspect of your business yourself.

 What is payroll?

-Payroll is made up of a group of expenses that are all related to compensating employees and include the following:
+Payroll includes a group of expenses that are all related to compensating employees, such as:

-Wages are the actual money that you pay to your employees, literally a product of their salary for a period of time or their hourly rate times the number of hours they worked.
-This total will count for the actual wages expense that your company pays.
+Wages are the money you pay your employees, calculated either from their salary over a period of time or their hourly rate multiplied by the number of hours they worked.
+This total will count for the actual wages expense that your business pays.

-Employees that receive tips will need those tips reported on their paystubs as they are subject to the same withholdings and taxes as their salary.
-Generally, employees are entitled to their whole tip; however, with tips paid by credit card, an employer can withhold an amount equal to the fees paid for tips paid by credit cards.
+Employees who receive tips will need those tips reported on their paystubs as they are subject to the same withholdings and taxes as their salary.
+Generally, employees are entitled to their entire tip; however, when tips are paid by credit card, you can withhold an amount equal to the fees paid for those tips.

 Many of the taxes you’ll pay related to an employee are withheld from the employee’s paycheck.
 So, if an employee has $1,000 in wages and $200 in withholdings, that doesn’t mean that your business pays $1,200 for that employee.
-It means that you’ll pay $1,000, with $200 of that $1,000 going toward taxes on behalf of the employee.
+It means you’ll pay $1,000, with $200 of that going toward the employee taxes.
 The employee would then receive a paycheck for $800.
 The specific withholdings that every employer needs to make from their employee’s checks are:

 Employer taxes are what your business needs to pay on top of the amounts you’ve withheld on behalf of your employees.
 As an employer, you’re required to match the amount of money that the employee paid toward Social Security and Medicare in their withholdings.
 You’ll withhold 7.65% of your employees’ wages, and then also contribute that same amount as part of your employer taxes.

 Federal and state unemployment insurance are one of the required payroll taxes that you’ll pay directly to the government.
-This expense can range from 3-5% on top of the wages paid.
-New York has another small tax called “Re-employment insurance” which is usually factored into the payment made for various NYS employer taxes.
+This expense can range from 3-5% on top of wages paid.
+New York State has another small tax called “Re-employment insurance,” which is usually factored into the payment made for various NYS employer taxes.

-Benefits are the most diverse and wide-ranging in terms of payroll costs.
+Employee benefits are the most diverse and wide-ranging in terms of payroll costs.
 Some benefits are required, some are just accruals that an employee can cash in on later, and some are put in place to attract the best talent.
-Let’s look at the differences between required and non-required benefits.

 • Workers’ compensation insurance: Most states require that employers carry workers’ compensation insurance.
 Workers’ comp covers the cost of an employee getting injured on the job, and it’s the only required benefit that is regularly occurring.